iceamdeveloper/iceam/wp-content/plugins/event-tickets/readme.txt

 Check out our extensive [knowledgebase](https://evnt.is/18wm) for articles on using, tweaking, and troubleshooting our plugins.

 == Changelog ==

+= [5.4.4] 2022-08-15 =

+* Fix - Tickets/RSVP blocks appear in wrong place on non-events when block editor is disabled in The Events Calendar.
+[ET-1544]
+* Fix - Fixed searching attendees by purchaser name and email for Tickets Commerce attendees.
+[ET-1543]
+* Fix - Fixed concurrent RSVP booking not showing error messages for out of stock tickets.
+[ET-1506]
+* Fix - Fixed showing proper ticket unavailable message for past events.
+[ET-1146]
+* Fix - Fixed Shared Capacity calculation with capped tickets.
+[ETP-801]
+* Fix - Fixed logic that was causing fatal errors when using Elementor.
+[ET-1561]
+* Enhancement - Sorting support added on Tickets Commerce Order Report page columns.
+[ET-1527]
+* Enhancement - Sorting support added on Attendee Report page for Ticket, Security Code, and Check In columns.
+[ET-1526]
+* Enhancement - Added section about Tickets Commerce on the Tickets Home page.
+[ET-1539]
+* Enhancement - Tickets Commerce Stripe gateway now shows additional purchaser info metadata in Stripe dashboard.
+[ET-1542]
+* Enhancement - Update REST API Endpoints to have access via API KEY and remove the restriction to be using Event Tickets Plus to access the `attendees` endpoint.
+[ET-1559]
+* Enhancement - Allow filtering of Events Archive REST API using `ticketed` parameter to filter Ticketed and Non-ticketed events.
+[TEC-4439]
+* Language - 6 new strings added, 162 updated, 0 fuzzied, and 9 obsoleted

+= [5.4.3.1] 2022-07-21 =

+* Fix - Update Freemius to avoid PHP 8 fatals.
+[TEC-4330]

+= [5.4.3] 2022-07-20 =

+* Tweak - update TCMN to match TEC 5.16.3 [TEC-4433]
+* Language - 0 new strings added, 1 updated, 0 fuzzied, and 0 obsoleted.

+= [5.4.2.1] 2022-07-12 =

+* Fix - Fixes compatibility with Elementor-based themes.
+[ET-1554]
+* Language - 0 new strings added, 1 updated, 0 fuzzied, and 0 obsoleted.

+= [5.4.2] 2022-07-05 =

+* Enhancement - Unify CSS class names for many admin elements.
+[ET-1536]
+* Enhancement - Add a `Currency Position` setting for Tickets Commerce.
+[ET-1534]
+* Tweak - Added helpful heading labels for Tickets Commerce Payments settings tab fields.
+[ET-1529]
+* Fix - Fixed changing of Shared Capacity stock when a single ticket stock is updated.
+[ETP-800]
+* Fix - Cannot edit events with Elementor on The Events Calendar with Event Tickets activated.
+[ET-1538]
+* Fix - Remove duplicate `Total Event Capacity` wording when ET+ is activated.
+[ET-1535]
+* Fix - When using Event Tickets as a standalone plugin, the SelectWoo asset was not being properly loaded.
+[ET-1531]
+* Fix - Some CSS issues within the tickets block in the block editor.
+[ET-1530]
+* Fix - The wrong `Ticket #` was being sent in attendee emails for Ticket Commerce tickets.
+[ET-1537]
+* Fix - Allow price block to override the string that is dynamically created from ticket values.
+[ET-1524]
+* Language - 9 new strings added, 177 updated, 0 fuzzied, and 1 obsoleted.

 = [5.4.1] 2022-06-08 =